BerkeleyLab/assert/README.md

 2. The [Fortran Package Manager].
 3. _Optional_: [OpenCoarrays] for parallel execution with the GNU Fortran compiler.

-Recent versions of the Cray, Intel, GNU, and NAG compilers suffice.
-Assert was developed primarily with `gfortran` 11.1.0 and `nagfor` 7.0 Build 7044.
+Assert was developed primarily with `gfortran` 11.2.0 and `nagfor` 7.1.
+Recent versions of the Cray and Intel compilers should also suffice.

 ### Downloading, building, and testing